Skip to Content

 2. You are not required to accept the first offer.
 The state’s offer is built on the state’s appraisal, which may miss what makes your property valuable.

-3. In a condemnation case, the condemning authority generally pays your reasonable attorneys’ fees and expert costs.
+3. In a filed condemnation case, the condemning authority generally pays your reasonable attorneys’ fees and expert costs.
 The system was built so owners can afford professional help.
+Note the qualifier: that entitlement attaches to a condemnation proceeding, not to a voluntary sale negotiated before any case is filed.

 Owners should also know about Florida’s updated eminent domain rules, which tightened what governments can do with condemned property.